PiotrTymoszuk/PAH-biomarker/README.md

 # PAH-biomarker
-Analysis pipeline for the PAH biomarker study by Sonnweber T et al.
+Analysis pipeline for the PAH biomarker study by Sonnweber T et al. The raw, anaoymized patient data available at serious request to the study authors.

 A complete R pipeline for search of novel, clinically applicable signatures of pulmonary artherial hypertension mortality risk.
 The table with raw input participant data available at request to the corresponding author.
 Launch 'exec_all.R' to deploy the pipeline.